Damgaard/PyImgur/README.md

     print(image.title) # Ssshhhh
     print(image.link) # https://i.imgur.com/5JTvLlM.gif

-Same request.
-Just made authenticated.
-To get a users refresh token, first get an authentorization url.
-Then exchange that with a pin to get authenticated.
+## Authorization

+To get a users refresh token, you need the user to authorize your application.
+For development using pin authorization is easiest.
+It requires user to go the authorization_url and then giving you the pin they see there.

     import pyimgur